hirenchalodiya1/security/aes/README.md

 python main.py -h
 ```

-- Note: this AES implemntation contains log for each step
+- Note: this AES implementation contains log for each step
 - Set verbosity level in `utils.py` file